Mr Ziali Sivardeen

 ACL reconstruction; meniscus repair; meniscus surgery; knee arthroscopy; shoulder arthroscopy; elbow arthroscopy; tennis elbow; knee fracture; clavicle fracture; frozen shoulder; impingement; rotator cuff repair; shoulder fracture; shoulder dislocations; Knee surgery; Shoulder surgery; Elbow surgery; Sports injuries, Shoulder athritis; Knee arthritis; elbow arthritis; Knee dislocation; shoulder dislocation; elbow dislocation; joint inflammation; elbow fracture; arm fracture; lower limb fracture; arthroscopic keyhole surgery; joint injections;

-Mr Sivardeen has held important positions training other surgeons, representing the prestigious Royal Colleges Of Surgeons, first as a Tutor from 2010-2014, before being appointed as one of two Regional Surgical Advisors for London.
-In 2015, he organised the pan London Sports and Exercise Medicine teaching programme, and now is an Examiner for the Prestigious Intercollegiate Fellowship of the Royal Colleges of Surgeons (FRCS exams).
-He has been a member of the Specialist Training Committtee for Sports and Exercise Medicine Trainees in London from 2009 to 2015, so played an important part helping to develop this new speciality.
+Mr Sivardeen has represented the prestigious Royal Colleges Of Surgeons, first as a Tutor from 2010-2014, before being appointed as one of two Regional Surgical Advisors for London.
+In 2015, he organised the pan London Sports and Exercise Medicine teaching programme, and now is an Examiner for the Intercollegiate Fellowship of the Royal Colleges of Surgeons (FRCS exams).
+He has been a member of the Specialist Training Committee for Sports and Exercise Medicine Trainees in London from 2009 to 2015, so played an important part helping to develop this new speciality.

 His research interests include orthopaedic shoulder and knee problems, including sports injuries in elite rugby players.
 He had in excess of 70 presentations accepted at prestigious national and international meetings by 2012.
 At the main World Shoulder and Elbow Meeting in 2010 his research was the only piece from the UK that was short-listed for the best prize and he was invited to give an educational talk at the next World Shoulder and Elbow Meeting (ISCES) held in Japan in 2013.